Unhappy, let alone angry, religious people provide more persuasive arguments for atheism and secularism than do all the arguments of atheists.

 Meaning

-The message behind “Unhappy, let alone angry, religious people provide more persuasive arguments for atheism and secularism than do all the arguments of atheists.” revolves around happiness.
-It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.
+“Unhappy, let alone angry, religious people provide more persuasive arguments for atheism and secularism than do all the arguments of atheists.” presents a viewpoint centered on happiness.
+It implies that joy grows from gratitude and balance and encourages us to remember that gratitude invites more joy.

 Theme